Rali0s/MONARCH/README.md

 Interactive CLI educational manual for the Lockheed Martin Cyber Kill Chain using the Cement framework, plus an embedded Markdown browser for the ethical-hacking docs pulled into `ops_docs/`.
 The dashboard now ships with a retro, MSFConsole-inspired look so you can keep a persistent session open while bouncing between stages and docs.
+Each stage view now surfaces MITRE ATT&CK mappings, tool commands, and defender notes for production-ready study sessions.

 ## Setup